 2.They remember themselves before they started in their job/business

-It’s easy to forget how much we know but if we want to be enjoyed it’s worth asking ourselves – would the younger me have understood this?
+It’s easy to forget how much we know but if we want our blog posts to be enjoyed it’s worth asking ourselves – would the younger me have understood this?
 Would it have been boring to me if I had gone into another profession?
 Customers and other readers aren’t always as engaged in your line of work as you are – remembering the ‘old you’ helps you blog for your audience.

 Perhaps a boss of some kind will request you blog about something.
 It might be right for the business but is it right for your readers?
 If not you have to argue the case that content on this subject belongs somewhere else.